 Don’t hesitate to let us know if you hit a snag in the process – or if you’re stumped by a question about health coverage.
 Of course, we’d also love to hear about your success in getting coverage and quality healthcare.

-About us: your guide to navigating health insurance
+About us: your guide to family health insurance

 Since 1994, healthinsurance.org has been a guide for consumers seeking straightforward explanations about the workings of individual health insurance – also known as medical insurance – and help finding affordable coverage.